-Task force urges routine screening of women for domestic violenceJanuary 21st, 2013 by Serena Gordon, Healthday Reporter in Health /
+Task force urges routine screening of women for domestic violenceJanuary 21, 2013 by Serena Gordon, Healthday Reporter in Medicine & Health / Health

 (HealthDay)—Physicians should screen all women of childbearing age for signs of domestic violence and refer them for treatment if necessary, a new recommendation from the U.S. Preventive Services Task Force says.